UniversalDependencies/UD_Old_Church_Slavonic-PROIEL/README.md

 Codex Suprasliensis: Patriarch Photios, Homily on Palm Sunday; Vita of St. Aninas the Wonderworker; Vita of the 40 Martyrs of Sebasteia.
 Kiev Missal: On the day of St. Clement.

-The training set consists of larger, continuous passages from the same texts (all mss. except Codex Zographensis are annotated nearly in full).
+The training set consists of larger, continuous passages from the same texts (all mss. except Codex Zographensis are annotated in full or nearly in full).

 # References
 Dag T. T. Haug and Marius L. Jøhndal.
 2008.
 'Creating a Parallel Treebank of the Old Indo-European Bible Translations'.
 In Caroline Sporleder and Kiril Ribarov (eds.).  *Proceedings of the Second Workshop on Language Technology for Cultural Heritage Data (LaTeCH 2008)* (2008), pp. 27-34.